joemoose/dungeoneers.d20/docs/appendix-c-mounts.md

 ## Conflict

 While mounted, a rider has a combat advantage over opponents on foot.
-No disengage check is required when retreating on a mount if your zone contains only opponents on foot.
+No disengage save is required when retreating on a mount if your zone contains only opponents on foot.

 If charging to attack while mounted, your damage is doubled after first reducing it by the opponent’s armor rating.